Tanzanian president urges central bank to prepare for crypto By Cointelegraph - Up News Info

 Tanzanian president urges central bank to prepare for crypto

-Tanzania appears to be the latest emerging economy poised to embrace and crypto assets.
+Tanzania appears to be the latest emerging economy poised to embrace (BTC) and crypto assets.

-On June 14, Tanzanian president Samia Suluhu Hassan urged the country’s central bank to begin exploring crypto assets.
-Hassan emphasized the increasing impact of digital assets on global finance, stating: “We have witnessed the emergence of a new journey through the internet.”
+On Monday, Tanzanian president Samia Suluhu Hassan urged the country’s central bank to begin exploring crypto assets.
+Hassan emphasized the increasing impact of digital assets on global finance, stating, “We have witnessed the emergence of a new journey through the internet.”

 Continue Reading on Coin Telegraph